henokkhm/helpjuice-test-project-frontend-developer/README.md

 ### Deployment

-To deploy a new version of this project, simply merge code to the **main** branch
+To deploy a new version of this project, simply merge code to the **development** branch

 <p align="right">(<a href="#readme-top">back to top</a>)</p>